-Date Supersedes Description of Change 1 February 2022 2021 Version 03 Section 5.1 Review Committee adjustment permitted for Masters by Research programmes; Section 6.8 wording amended to ensure viva corrections are explicit and feasible, and to formalise mediation procedures for examiner disagreement.
+Date Supersedes Description of Change 1 April 2023 2022 Version 02 Some minor changes to wording in Sections 3.6 and 6.3 1 July 2022 2022 Version 01 Section 3.6 clarification of the writing-up period for Postgraduate Research Programmes where the period of registration is typically three years.
+Sections 6.7 and 6.8 replacement of the term "Major Corrections" with "Substantive Amendments".
+Section 6.7 clarification of when a viva voce examination is required.
+1 February 2022 2021 Version 03 Section 5.1 Review Committee adjustment permitted for Masters by Research programmes; Section 6.8 wording amended to ensure viva corrections are explicit and feasible, and to formalise mediation procedures for examiner disagreement.
 1 August 2021 2021 Version 02 Method B includes part-time study.
 Updating submission procedures.
 Minor updates to wording.
-1 June 2021 2021 21 Version 1.1 Allowing the consideration of exceptional registration period / thesis submission deadline adjustments relating to funding requirements.
-Formalising research thesis (re)submission extension processes.
-1 February 2021 2021 Version 01 Minor updates to wording.

 Document Owner Approved By Date Approved Review Frequency Dean of Postgraduate Research.
 Senate Regulations and Special Cases Committee.
-10 February 2022.
+7 June 2022.
 Every three years.